 If a student does not attend classes and does not complete one of the above withdrawal processes, the student may be administratively withdrawn or receive failing grades for the semester/term of enrollment.
 Additionally, the student may be responsible for any/all account balance at OTC.

 Financial Aid Recipients

-It is strongly recommended that you bring the withdrawal form to campus or e-mail email@example.com to speak with a member of the financial aid staff prior to withdrawing from all courses.
-It is necessary that your current financial aid eligibility be reevaluated as well as your eligibility for aid in future semesters as a result of dropping coursework.
-Your financial aid may be prorated and could result in the College having to return federal funds.
-If financial funds are returned, you may owe the remainder balance to the College.
+OTC strongly recommends that you bring the withdrawal form to campus or e-mail email@example.com to speak with a member of the financial aid staff prior to withdrawing from all courses.
+The Registrar must also reevaluate your current financial aid eligibility.
+They will also review your eligibility for aid in future semesters as a result of dropping coursework.
+This could lead to the proration of your financial aid and could result in the college having to return federal funds.
+If the Registrar returns financial funds you may owe the remaining balance to the college.
 More information.

-Financial aid recipients who are on Financial Aid Probation and have filed an appeal, plan on filing an appeal or have an approved appeal should be aware that ANY change of schedule, including dropping classes, on or after the first day of classes will result in loss of financial aid in future semesters.
+Financial aid recipients who are on Financial Aid Probation and either filed an appeal, plan on filing an appeal or have an approved appeal should be aware that ANY change of schedule, including dropping classes, after the 100% refund period of the current semester will result in loss of financial aid in future semesters.

-It is the policy of the College that a student will be administratively withdrawn/dropped from a course due to lack of attendance in seated classes or nonparticipation in online classes (Policy 5.36).
+It is the policy of the college that a student will be administratively withdrawn/dropped from a course due to lack of attendance in seated classes or non-participation in online classes (Policy 5.36).
 The number of absences that will result in administrative withdrawal depends on the number of class periods for each particular class.
-Students should be aware that administrative withdrawal for lack of attendance or nonparticipation may reduce the amount of financial aid they receive, delay their graduation or necessitate repayment of aid already received and does not relieve their obligation to pay all tuition and fees due to the College.
+Students should be aware that administrative withdrawal for lack of attendance or non-participation may reduce the amount of financial aid they receive.
+It could also delay their graduation or necessitate repayment of aid already received.
+Moreover, it does not relieve their obligation to pay all tuition and fees due to the college.
 More information.